The Holocaust in Croatia (book)

-The Holocaust in Croatia (2016) is a book by Ivo and Slavko Goldstein, first published as Holokaust u Zagrebu (in Serbo-Croatian) in 2001.
+The Holocaust in Croatia (2016) is a book by Ivo and Slavko Goldstein, first published as Holokaust u Zagrebu (in Croatian) in 2001.
 It received positive reviews in English-language publications, and was praised for its evenhanded and nuanced approach to controversial subject matter.
+It was criticized by historian Jure Krišto.
 It was a finalist for the National Jewish Book Award.